wp-plugins/woocommerce-beans/readme.txt

 6. All these shops are already happy with Beans.
 And you?

 == Changelog ==

+= 0.9.42 =
+- Compatibility with WooCommerce 2.3

 = 0.9.41 =
 - Add support for beans branding (beans name customization )